lspahija/blizzardberry/README.md

 - [optimize RAG pipeline](#frankies-tips-to-optimize-rag)
 - stream LLM responses to the frontend. (maybe by getting vanilla js version of useChat working?) (ai-sdk currently only support react, vue, svelte and solid)
 - create SDKs (analogues to chatbot.js) for non-js frontends i.e. desktop and mobile apps written in go, java, etc.
-- add logging, tracing, monitoring so if anything goes wrong anywhere, we can see it
+- add logging, tracing, monitoring so if anything goes wrong anywhere, we can see it - make sure all exceptions users experience are sent to us somehow and reproducing the exception is as easy as possible
 - look through Chatbase's features and add relevant ones. e.g. they have a UI letting their users test the chatbots they created and see if the actions they onboarded work correctly. https://www.chatbase.co/docs/user-guides/chatbot/playground

 ## Longer Term Goals (buy maybe pull them in earlier)
 - make the system prompt auto-improve for each app or even each end user.
 As the user tells the chatbot what they want, the system prompt is updated to include that information.
 This way, the chatbot can learn and adapt to the user's needs over time. https://youtu.be/WJoZK9sMwvw?si=CTOwYwskX38WDzOO
-- allow user to use voice, the ideal is that they just talk to computer
+- allow user to use voice, the ideal is that they just talk to computer - https://x.com/LinusEkenstam/status/1926890672188952774
 - make the actions MCP-compatible? i.e. turn the actions into an MCP server so that any MCP client can call them.
 - make onboarding a new app as simple as possible
     - automatically pull docs from website during RAG onboarding?